-As a check against the possibility that this null result is induced by our research design

-(i.e., analyzing neighboring precincts along the LASD border), we demonstrate in the appendix (Section E) that the estimated effect of LASD on % Yes in the full set of N=3,050 precincts is substantively very small (0.7 percentage points, 5% of the outcome standard deviation), highly sensitive to confounding, and indistinguishable from its estimated effect on other state and local criminal justice reform ballot initiatives.
-This latter finding indicates that voters under the jurisdiction of LASD did not go out of their way to oppose Measure J relative to their standing tendency to oppose progressive justice reform.
-As these other state and local ballot measures had no bearing on LASD's budget or operational capacity, these findings provide evidence against self-interest in the form of service protection as a uniquely operative factor in shaping the vote on Measure J. In sum, the suggested conclusion when analyzing the full set of precincts is consistent with that from our bordering precinct analysis: little-to-no evidence that precincts under LASD jurisdiction systematically opposed the initiative.
+As a check against the possibility that this null result is induced by our research design (i.e., analyzing neighboring precincts along the LASD border), we demonstrate that the estimated effect of LASD on % Yes in the full set of N=3,050 precincts is substantively very small (0.7 percentage points, 5% of the outcome standard deviation), highly sensitive to confounding, and indistinguishable from its estimated effect on other criminal justice reform ballot initiatives (Appendix Section F).
+This latter finding indicates that voters under the jurisdiction of LASD did not go out of their way to oppose Measure J relative to their standing tendency to oppose justice reform.
+As these other state and local ballot measures had no bearing on LASD's budget or operational capacity, these findings provide evidence against self-interest in the form of service protection as a uniquely operative factor in shaping Measure J support.
+In sum, the suggested conclusion when analyzing the full set of precincts is consistent with that from our bordering precinct analysis: limited evidence that LASD-served precincts opposed the initiative.

-We conducted several additional checks against these null results.
-First, one may suspect the null results could be explained by lack of sufficient knowledge about Measure J and/or LEA jurisdictional boundaries necessary for voters to enact self-interest in the form of service protection.
-If this were the case, then an interaction term between LASD and factors that may be correlated with political knowledge concerning Measure J and LEA service provision would be negative.
+We conducted several checks against these null results.
+First, the null results could be explained by lack of sufficient knowledge about Measure J and/or LEA jurisdictional boundaries necessary for voters to enact self-interest in the form of service protection.
+If so, then an interaction term between LASD and factors that may be correlated with political knowledge concerning Measure J and LEA service provision would be negative.
 It stands to reason that more educated precincts (Persson, 2015), precincts with more homeowners who may be more invested in their neighborhood amenities (e.g. public safety provision) (Brunner et al., 2015), and precincts with older voters who may be more aware of their public safety service provider (Jennings, 1996), would be less inclined to support Measure J conditional on LASD service provision.
-Inconsistent with the notion our null result is driven by the absence of knowledge or sophistication, we do not observe heterogeneity in the effect of LASD by % college, % own home, or % 55+ (Table J5, Models 3-5).
-These null results imply self-interest was not operative regardless of baseline factors that could encourage knowledge over the particularities of LEA service provision and Measure J.
+Inconsistent with the notion our null result is driven by the absence of knowledge or sophistication, we do not observe heterogeneity in the effect of LASD by % college, % own home, or % 55+ (Table K6, Models 3-5).
+These null results imply self-interest was not operative regardless of factors that could encourage knowledge over the particularities of LEA service provision and Measure J.

-Second, the null result may be a function of "extended" self-interest generating a treatment spillover effect-that is, voters in MPD-served precincts along the LASD jurisdiction border may have an interest in protecting LASD service capacity in bordering LASD-served precincts so they do not have to live near areas with escalating crime or that crime does not spill over into their communities.
-There are two reasons such extended self-interest effects do not explain our null result in Figure 6.
-First, if the null was driven by spillover effects, then we would expect a large LASD coefficient using the full set of LAC precincts, which include MPD precincts further inland from the LASD border that may be less concerned with crime spillover from LASD precincts.
-However, as mentioned before, we do not find LASD has a substantively meaningful effect using data from all LAC precincts (Section E).
-Second, if the null result is driven by spillover effects via concerns related to crime in adjacent LASD precincts for bordering MPD precincts, we would expect the average homicide rate of LASD precincts bordering MPD precincts to be negatively associated with support for Measure J among MPD precincts along the LASD border.
-We do not find this to be the case (Table H4), further suggesting spillover effects do not underlie our null result.
+Second, the null result may be a function of "extended" self-interest generating a treatment spillover effect-that is, voters in MPD-served precincts along the LASD jurisdiction border may have an interest in protecting LASD service capacity in bordering LASD-served precincts so they do not have to live near areas with escalating crime.
+There are two reasons such extended self-interest effects do not explain our null result.
+First, if the null was driven by spillover effects, we would expect a large LASD coefficient using the full set of LAC precincts, which include MPD precincts further from the LASD border that may be less concerned with LASD precinct crime spillover.
+However, as mentioned, we do not find LASD has a substantively meaningful effect using data from all LAC precincts (Section F).
+Second, if the null is driven by spillover effects via concerns related to crime in adjacent LASD precincts for bordering MPD precincts, we would expect the average homicide rate of LASD precincts bordering MPD precincts to be negatively associated with Measure J support among MPD precincts along the LASD border.
+We do not find this to be the case (Table 15), further suggesting spillover effects do not explain our null.